lippard661/reportnew/README.md

 Also available at https://www.discord.org/lippard/software

-reportnew-1.29b.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
+reportnew-1.30.tgz is a Legion of Dynamic Discord signify-signed OpenBSD package.
 Signify public key is https://www.discord.org/lippard/software/discord.org-2026-pkg.pub

-Current version is reportnew-1.29b of 8 January 2026.
+Current version is reportnew-1.30 of 8 February 2026.

 This version supports privilege separation on OpenBSD, macOS, and Linux, which requires the perl modules IO::FDPass (libio-fdpass-perl on Linux), Privileges::Drop (libprivileges-drop-perl on Linux), and either JSON::MaybeXS (libjson-maybexs-perl on Linux) or standard but slower module